marlycormar/warn_users_of_pending_suspension/README.md

     where DATEDIFF(NOW(), user_last_date) > (180 - 30)
     );

-With that temporary table created, it is a simple matter to change `user_lastactivity` and `user_lastlogin` to  random date between 120 and 150 days.
+With that temporary table created, it is a simple matter to change `user_lastactivity` and `user_lastlogin` to a random date between 120 and 150 days.

     update redcap_user_information
     set user_lastactivity = date_add(now(), INTERVAL FLOOR(-RAND() * 30  - 120) DAY),